-How do we, as a society, help this group of citizens achieve their rightful place as participating members of society and in so doing the transition from an all too common status as ‘dependency’ to engaged, involved and, ideally, tax-paying members of their communities?
+How do we, as a society, help this group of citizens achieve their rightful place as participating members of society?
+How do we support their transition from an all too common status as ‘dependency’ to engaged, involved and, ideally, tax-paying members of their communities?

 Our society will be forced to confront the growing issue of these individuals who, because of social or intellectual differences, are not assuming their roles in society.
 Without intervention, this group of young adults will continue to require assistance or they are at risk of homelessness, institutionalization, or a life of government subsidization.

-As a donor of Gateway Academy, you are acting as a social movement leader, contributing to a solution that makes our society stronger, and dramatically improves the lives of these valuable young adults.
+As a donor of Gateway Academy, you are acting as a social movement leader, contributing to a solution that makes our society stronger, and dramatically improve the lives of these valuable young adults.

 The Gateway Fund